andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 Some things need to be considered to handle this in the Snips environement:
 - When the Snips skill manager starts an assistant, the Julia apps will need up to 1 minute on a Rsapberry Pi until they are ready.
-  When whatching the processes with `top` or `htop`, the Julia-processes are visible at the top with 100% CPU load.
+  When watching the processes with `top` or `htop`, the Julia-processes are visible at the top with 100% CPU load.
 This is the compiler!
 - The settings for `session_timeout` and `lambda_timeout` in the Snips configuration file `snips.toml` should be set to a high value